nkern/plot_ellipse/README.md

 ## plot_ellipse.py
 ### An easy-to-use function for plotting ellipses in Python 2.7 with matplotlib.
-Check it out!